Technology

 • Cost: $30-200+ (usually one-time or annual)

+Astra and GeneratePress.
 Lightweight, fast-loading themes perfect for performance.
 Free versions available with premium upgrades.
 Popular with developers and performance-focused sites.

-Popular WordPress Page Builders
+Popular WordPress page builders

-Builder Price Learning Curve Best For
+Builder Price Learning curve Best for

 Gutenberg Free (built-in) Easy Simple sites, beginners